/ HALion Developer Resource / HALion Tutorials & Guidelines / Tutorials /

 Example VST Preset

-In the finished example VST preset, the pitch and gain of each zone was adjusted in the mapping for smoother crossfades.
+In the example VST preset, the pitch and gain of each zone were adjusted in the Mapping editor - for smoother crossfades.

 1. Download Using Velocity Crossfades 02.vstpreset.